DMCA Guidelines | Copyright Infringement (“Art Theft”, “Plagiarism”, “Appropriation”)

 - Current copyright laws do not protect the type of work.

 Most works will not fall under public domain until several decades after the work is initially created.
 If the work was created after the year 1924, it is safe to assume that it is not public domain and permission is mostly likely required.
-Just because you found it on the internet somewhere does NOT mean it is public domain.
-Do your research!
+Just because something was found on the internet does not mean it is public domain.

 Examples of Copyright Infringement